anytizer/ocunit/README.md

 Merchant oriented ~~test~~ scripts for [OpenCart](https://github.com/opencart/opencart/) based on [PHPUnit](https://phpunit.de).

-It destroys the default OpenCart settings, i.e. [install/opencart.sql](https://github.com/opencart/opencart/blob/master/upload/install/opencart.sql) and builds your own.
+It partially destroys the default OpenCart installation, i.e. [install/opencart.sql](https://github.com/opencart/opencart/blob/master/upload/install/opencart.sql) and re-builds with your own information.

 ---

 __WARNING__

 Never execute these ~~test~~ scripts against your live database or __in server environment__.
-It is likely to overwrite the product information, pricing, images, currencies, customers, users, session, emails, passwords and more.
+It will overwrite the product information, pricing, images, currencies, customers, users, session, emails, passwords and more.
+Almost any information will be destroyed, and recreated.
+It even truncates a lot of `oc_*` tables!

-The database will never return to its original state.
+The database will NEVER return to its original state.

-It even truncates a lot of tables!
 So, OCUnit is for you only if your are setting up your store for the first time.

 **Run OCUnit at your own risk.**

 ---

-Clone your OpenCart database for use with OCUnit.
-Please learn its aspects, before using it.
-Otherwise, you may end up with a corrupted database or lost information.

 OCUnit is better when you are about to setup a __new store__.
 If you have already setup a live store **without having a local copy of catalog memo**, do not run these tests.

 You can however run selected tests that do not delete or truncate the database.

+**Disclaimer Story**

-**Disclaimer Story**: This project is NOT about developing the [core OpenCart](https://github.com/opencart/opencart), but the implementation of OpenCart to run a store.
-Hence, please do not expect a code coverage test for OpenCart.
+This project is NOT about developing the [core OpenCart](https://github.com/opencart/opencart), but the implementation of OpenCart to run a store.
+Please do not expect a code coverage test for OpenCart.

 OCUnit reads the ACTUAL database configuration values and URLs from within your OpenCart's config.php files to run tests.
 There are few [business rules](ini/config.ini) and configurations you should edit, to prepare your use.